Brunosalesb/today-i-learned/README.md

 # Today I Learned -
-What's it?

-It's a repository where I'll put everything that I learned while studying something new.
+### Repository where I'll put everything that I learned while studying something new.